vijaycse/predictive-scaling/README.md

 ### Design Idea:

-The idea is to look at the last 2 yrs data and run Machine Learning TimeSeries linear regression model to closely predict and auto scale hrly or every day based on predictions (numbers can be overridden for planned events) so that we can control the infra cost significantly.
+The idea is to look at the last 2 yrs data and run Machine Learning TimeSeries linear model to closely predict and auto scale hrly or every day based on predictions (numbers can be overridden for planned events) so that we can control the infra cost significantly.

 #### Design Overview: